libp2p/js-libp2p/doc/CONFIGURATION.md

 ## Configuration examples

-With libp2p modular nature, libp2p can be found being used in different projects, with completelly different requirements and runtime environments.
-As a consequence, we recommend creating your own libp2p configuration according to the needs of the system you are developing.

-Here follows a list of configurations being used for `js-libp2p` in other projects:
+As libp2p is designed to be a modular networking library, its usage will vary based on individual project needs.
+We've included links to some existing project configurations for your reference, in case you wish to replicate their configuration:

 - [libp2p-ipfs-nodejs](https://github.com/ipfs/js-ipfs/tree/master/src/core/runtime/libp2p-nodejs.js) - libp2p configuration used by js-ipfs when running in Node.js
 - [libp2p-ipfs-browser](https://github.com/ipfs/js-ipfs/tree/master/src/core/runtime/libp2p-browser.js) - libp2p configuration used by js-ipfs when running in a Browser (that supports WebRTC)

-If you have developed a project using `js-libp2p`, please consider submitting it to this list so that it can be found easily by the users of libp2p.
+If you have developed a project using `js-libp2p`, please consider submitting your configuration to this list so that it can be found easily by other users.

-The `js-libp2p` examples and tests directories are also a good source of help for finding the configurations that suit your needs.
+The [examples](../examples) are also a good source of help for finding a configuration that suits your needs.